EdaTC/EdaTC/README.md

-# EdlTC: Evidential Deep Learning for Traffic Classification
+# I Know I don’t Know: An Evidential Deep Learning Method for Traffic Classification
 This repositories is the code for our work "I Know I don’t Know: An Evidential Deep Learning Method for Traffic Classification"

 Thanks to